deepakbk1/AndroidRTC/README.md

 # AndroidRTC

-Use https://appr.tc/ with room id 253025 for testing
+Use https://appr.tc/ with your room name if you have one device only